A guide to how airline miles work

 Upgrading your seats

-If upgrades are available, you may also be able to use your rewards for a seat upgrade on your flight.
+If upgrades are available, you may be able to use your rewards for a seat upgrade on your flight.

 Paying for hotels and rental cars